 Sharon Green heard Momentum's recording of The Serpent with Corners on Interesting Times, and was inspired to write this dance to go with it.
-In 2014 she included it in her collection Dances from The Greenery, with a new recording performed by Jon Berger, Jonathan Jensen, Shira Kammen and Rebecca King, and it was danced at the launch party in 2014.
+In 2014 she included it in her collection Dances from The Greenery, with a new recording performed by Jon Berger, Jonathan Jensen, Shira Kammen and Rebecca King, and it was danced at the launch party in Dec 2014.
+It was also danced in Gainesville (Florida USA) in Oct 2015.
 The notes and music are also available on her website.

 3 couple longways.

 |A1||1 - 4||Partners set right and left, change places turning single right (end facing out).|

 |5 - 8||Lines of 3 lead away, and fall back (all face in).|

 |B1||1 - 4||1s and 2s half-poussette (clockwise) to change places.|

 |5 - 8||1s and 3s half-poussette (anticlockwise) so order now 2-3-1.|

 |B2||1 - 8||Circle 6 left and right (slipping).|